pulp-platform/bender/README.md

 To clean up once the changes are added, ensure the correct version is referenced by the calling packages and remove the path dependency in Bender.local.

-> Note: The location of the override may be updated in the future to prevent modifying the human-editable `Bender.local` file.
+> Note: The location of the override may be updated in the future to prevent modifying the human-editable `Bender.local` file by adding a persistent section to `Bender.lock`.

 ### `parents` --- Lists packages calling the specified package